Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 button and select the "Im/Export" tab.
 Finally copy and paste the content of ``YOUR_IMU_UID.txt`` to the textbox and click "Import".

+Since Brick Viewer version 1.1.13 you can also click the "Restore Factory Calibration" button, that automatically downloads and imports the factory calibration for you.

 Quaternions vs Euler Angles
 ---------------------------